 - NAT - The NAT Table is used for Network Address Translation.
 This is useful for configuring your Linux System as a router or port forwarding.

 - Mangle - Mangle is used for packet mangling, this is mainly useful for changing the TOS or TTL on packets

 For our examples today we are focusing on only the filter table, which is also the default.
 When running iptables commands we will not need to specify the table we are using in our examples.

 Chains on the other hand are used to organize rules based on the source of the packets.
-Filter has 3 default chains INPUT, OUTPUT, and FORWARD these chains are used to separate the packets based on the source of the packet.
+A chain is essentially a collection of rules within a specific table.
+The Filter table for example has 3 default chains INPUT, OUTPUT, and FORWARD these chains are used to process packets based on the type of packet.

 - INPUT - This chain is used for packets that are incoming on the system from an outside source.